Reap the benefits of journal writing and motivate your students to write while building their confidence.

 So now you’re thinking about the benefits of journal writing, and you might be wondering how to put this all together.

-Well, it’s your lucky day because I am offering you one FREE month of journal prompts!
+Well, it’s your lucky day because I have already done the work for you!
+Check out my Daily Journal Prompts Month 1.
 Both digital and printable versions are included in the download from my Teachers Pay Teachers store.

 This no-prep resource can be used as a bell ringer, an option for early finishers, or a fun way to wrap up class each day.
 These prompts can also be used as inspiration for longer writing pieces.